Haworth: Transport

 Haworth is served by Keighley Bus Company rural bus service which provides links to the main local town of Keighley and the local villages of Oxenhope, Stanbury and Oakworth.
 There is also a service to Hebden Bridge.
 Evening and Sunday services are partly paid for by Metro.
 Overall there are approximately three buses every hour between Haworth and Keighley, with one per hour to each of Stanbury, Oakworth, and Oxenhope (continuing to Hebden Bridge).

 Central North Street Car Park Haworth, formerly Changegate Car Park, has been subject of a Channel 4 television documentary "The Yorkshire Clamper", regarding their tactics.

 Haworth is also served by Haworth railway station on the Keighley and Worth Valley Railway, a preserved heritage railway.

 Education

+A Bristol VR Series 2 open-top bus (registration BFS 14L) operating on the Brontë Tour service, outside Haworth railway station.

 Haworth Primary School on Rawdon Road is the only school in the village and takes children from age 3 to 11.
 Children from 12 to 18 attend secondary schools outside the village at Beckfoot Oakbank in Keighley and Parkside School in Cullingworth.